constellation-app/constellation/CoreQualityControlView/src/au/gov/asd/tac/constellation/views/qualitycontrol/docs/quality-control-view.md

-The Quality Control View is a quick and easy way to look at nodes on the graph and determine whether or not they have any obvious quality issues based on a series of rules built into CONSTELLATION.
+The Quality Control View is a quick and easy way to look at nodes on the graph and determine whether or not they have any obvious quality issues based on a series of rules built into Constellation.
 Selecting nodes in the graph will cause them to be processed against any registered quality control rules, and ranked in the Quality Control View according to their quality.
 This quality rating will be a given category (see below) along